ashishnamdev09-09/interview-scheduler/README.md

 # Interview Scheduler

 A full-stack application for scheduling interviews between users.
-Built with Spring Boot, React, and Tailwind CSS.
+Built with Spring Boot and React.
 ## Features

 - Add users with username and email